A simple tool for syllabification of small amounts of text, especially for use in typesetting chant.

 Also counted as single consonants are qu and the aspirates ch, ph, th, which should never be separated in syllabification: architectus, ar-chi-tec-tus; loquacem, lo-qua-cem.

-Syllabification rules for Spanish
+Syllabification Rules for Spanish

 The rules this page employs for syllabification of texts in Spanish come from http://sramatic.tripod.com/silabas.html.
 These rules loosely translated thus (strong vowels are a, e, and o; weak vowels are i and u):- Two vowels are separated if both are strong.
 Two vowels are not separated if one is strong and the other weak, nor if both are weak.